Next decisions

 Example:

-Birthday month perk: free dessert with dinner when you join our email list.
+Birthday month perk: [verified perk] with [verified purchase or visit rule] when you join the permission-based list.

 Keep rules clear: